WilleDCrazy/MinecraftChatGPT/README.md

 # MinecraftChatGPT
-GPT-4 In a Private Minecraft Server
+Letting GPT-4 (ChatGPT) control a minecraft server with its inbuilt command system